 Still, there are lots of local teams that compete in Canadian leagues, so take your time, do a quick search and give them a chance.
 You won’t be disappointed.

-Final Tips for Moving to Toronto
+Final Tips for Moving to Toronto From the US

 A final few words before we finish our little guide through the essentials.
 Most places in town are pet- and especially dog-friendly, so don’t hesitate to take your four-legged friend on a bar tour.